mirumee/ariadne-website/docs/api-reference.md

 def format_error(error, debug=False)
 ```

-Default error formatter used by Ariadne.
-Takes instance of `GraphQLError` as first argument and debug flag as second.
+The default error formatter used by Ariadne.
+It takes an instance of `GraphQLError` as the first argument and the debug flag for the second.

-Returns `dict` containing formatted error data ready for returning to API client.
+It returns a `dict` containing the formatted error data ready to be returned to the API client.

-If `debug` is `True`, updates returned data `extensions` key with `exception` `dict` that contains traceback to original Python exception and its context variables.
+If `debug` is `True`, it updates the returned data `extensions` key with `exception`; a `dict` that contains the traceback to original Python exception and its context variables.

 - - - - -